Gojodzojo/watering-reminder/README.md

 ## Used technologies

 The ui for this project is built with Angular.
-The ui will be designed using Figma.
+The ui is being designed using [Figma](https://www.figma.com/file/D3py4Q4mKpX9hQksQ4qvuQ/Watering-Reminder?node-id=47909%3A2).
 The backend is built with Firebase.

 ## Project roadmap